mohnkhan/Conversational-Search/README.md

     -   **DALL-E 3 (OpenAI):** Create vibrant, highly creative images with the `/imagine` command.
     -   **Imagen (Google):** Generate stunning, high-quality photorealistic images.
 -   **Video Generation (Google):** Generate short, 720p videos from text prompts using the `/create-video` command with Veo.
--   **Image Understanding:** Attach images to your prompts to ask questions about them or use them as context for your queries with both Gemini and GPT-4o.
+-   **Image Understanding:** Attach images to your prompts to ask questions about them or use them as context for your queries with Gemini, GPT-4o, and Claude 3 models.

 ### Productivity & Customization
 -   **Integrated To-Do List:** Manage tasks that arise during your conversation directly within a dedicated modal.
 Your tasks are saved locally.